ucbds-infra/ottr-sample/README.md

 ## Using Ottr for Other Assignments

 To use ottr for your own assignments, you'll want to start by writing an assignment and test files like those found in the `dist/*` directories.
-When writing checks in assignments, `ottr::check` _must_ be called in this format or else Gradescope won't be able to collect the results properly:
+Use the `ottr::check` function to run your test case files against the current R environment:

 ```r
 . = ottr::check("relative/path/to/test/file")